 - This will finish the process and you will either get the “This PC meets Windows 11 requirements” or “This PC can’t run Windows 11” message.

-Note: If your processor is supported but you don’t meet the TPM or Secure Boot requirements, you can enable TPM and secure boot following steps below.
+Note: If your processor is supported but you don’t meet the TPM or Secure Boot requirements, you can enable TPM and secure boot following the steps below.

 How to Enable TPM (Trusted Platform Module)?